Chapter 28: Aftermath

 Rose’s shoulders slumped.
 “Because she is an Ancient,” she said matter-of-factly.
 “The sole survivor.”

 “Ah, now I get it,” Bark spoke suddenly.
 Everyone turned to look at him.
 “I mean, it was obvious from the onset but now, it really makes sense.
 You’re not her actual mother are you?”

-“…Yes,” she said, sitting down at the dinner table.
+“…Yes,” she said, pocketing the piece of paper and sitting down at the dinner table.
 The three other Mobians followed suit.
 Rose placed her hand on the table, took a deep breath and then began her story.
 “It all started fifteen years ago…”